 The new keycaps will not interfere with RGB backlighting, or regular backlighting.

-Corsair is offering the new keycaps in sets of black and white, both backed by a two-year warranty.
+Corsair is offering the new keycaps in sets of black (opens in new tab) and white (opens in new tab), both backed by a two-year warranty.
 They're supposed to be available now, though Corsair's website currently shows them as being out of stock.
 We suspect that will change by the end of the day.